-4.5.2 Turning off/moving the time legend
+4.7.2 Turning off/moving the time legend

 The position of the time legend can be set interactively by positioning the mouse in the plot window and pressing 'G'.
-To set the position non-interactively and/or change additional settings such as the justification, use the "time legend on/off/settings" option in the le(g)end submenu.
+To set the position non-interactively and/or change additional settings such as the justification, use the time legend on/off/settings option in the le(g) end and title options.

-4.5.3 Changing the text in the time legend
+4.7.3 Changing the text in the time legend

-The text which appears the time legend (by default this is "t=") can be changed via the "time legend on/off/settings" option in the le(g)end submenu.
+The text which appears the time legend (by default this is t=) can be changed via the time legend on/off/ settings option in the le(g) end and title options.

-To rescale the value of the time displayed in the time legend (default value is as read from the dump file), see $\S 4.2.12$.
+To rescale the value of the time displayed in the time legend (default value is as read from the dump file), see Changing the time units.

-4.5.4 Making the legend read "z=" instead of "t="
+4.7.4 Making the legend read 'z=' instead of 't='

-See $\underline{4.5.3}$.
-An option to change the legend text is provided in the "time legend on/off/settings" option in the le(g)end submenu.
+See Changing the text in the time legend.
+An option to change the legend text is provided in the time legend on/off/settings option in le(g)end and title options.
 The numeric value of the time legend is as read into the time array in the read_data routine.
-This value can be rescaled by setting a unit for time (see $\S4.2.12$).
+This value can be rescaled by setting a unit for time (see Changing the time units).

-4.5.5 Plotting the time legend on the first row/column of panels / nth panel only
+4.7.5 Plotting the time legend on the first row/column of panels / nth panel only

-An option to plot the time legend on the first row or column of panels or on a single panel only appears in the in the le(g)end submenu.
+An option to plot the time legend on the first row or column of panels or on a single panel only appears in the le(g)end and title options.

-4.5.6 Plotting a length scale on coordinate plots
+4.7.6 Plotting a length scale on coordinate plots

-An option to plot a length scale (i.e., |---| with a label below it indicating the length) on coordinate plots (i.e., plots where both x- and y-axes refer to particle coordinates) is provided in the le(g)end submenu.
+An option to plot a length scale (i.e., |---| with a label below it indicating the length) on coordinate plots (i.e., plots where both x- and y-axes refer to particle coordinates) is provided in the le(g)end and title options.

-4.5.7 Annotating a plot with squares, rectangles, arrows, circles and text
+4.7.7 Annotating a plot with squares, rectangles, arrows, circles and text

-Use the "annotate plot" option in the le(g)end submenu to annotate plots with a range of geometric objects (squares, rectangles, arrows, circles and text) with full control over attributes such as line width, line style, colour, angle and fill style.
+Use the annotate plot option in le(g)end and title options to annotate plots with a range of geometric objects (squares, rectangles, arrows, circles and text) with full control over attributes such as line width, line style, colour, angle and fill style.

-Text annotation can also be added/deleted in interactive mode using ctrl-t (to add) and the backspace key (to delete).
-Text can also be added to plots by adding titles ($\S4.5.1$) which can be different in different panels.
+Text annotation can also be added/deleted in Interactive mode using ctrl-t (to add) and the backspace key (to delete).
+Text can also be added to plots by adding titles (Adding titles to plots / repositioning titles) which can be different in different panels.
 Text labels added using shape annotation differ from titles by the fact that they must appear the same in each panel and are positioned according to the world co-ordinates of the plot (rather than relative to the viewport).
 Shape text can also be displayed at arbitrary angles.

-An option to plot length scales (|---|) on coordinate plots is implemented separately via the "plot scale on coordinate plots" option in the le(g)end menu.
+An option to plot length scales (|---|) on coordinate plots is implemented separately via the plot scale on coordinate plots option in le(g) end and title options.

-4.5.8 Adding your name to a plot/movie
+4.7.8 Adding your name to a plot/movie

-Arbitrary text annotation can be added/removed in interactive mode using ctrl-t (to add) and the backspace key (to delete) or via the "annotate plot" option in the le(g)end menu.
+Arbitrary text annotation can be added/removed in Interactive mode using ctrl-t (to add) and the backspace key (to delete) or via the annotate plot option in the le(g) end and title options.

-4.6 particle plot (o)ptions
+4.8 particle plot (o)ptions